What is Your B2B SaaS Solution Really Worth?

 It’s also because enterprise buyers, especially at smaller companies or departments with corporate imposed budget constraints (e.g. marketing), recognize that cash is king, especially in the current market conditions.
 In a recent poll, 80% of small businesses expect a recession this year², and according to Gartner IT growth³ is declining, resulting in “cash flow shockwaves” as one VC put it⁴.
 That leaves SaaS buyers facing a real dilemma: spend money up front and wind up with cash flow issues later when they really need capital, or cancel or delay the purchase of software that drives real accretive business value in the mid to long term.

 We also use smart, AI-enabled tools to predict the risk and growth potential associated with any deal, enabling the programmatic creation of individualized pricing and payment plans for any buyer.
 The result: a smarter way of doing business that unlocks more value for both vendor and buyer, and ensures that SaaS pricing fully aligns with the buyer’s cash-flow constraints and their perception of what a given solution is worth.
+See how one SaaS provider customer story illustrates the impact.
+See how one SaaS provider customer story illustrates the impact.

 Right now, many SaaS vendors are leaving money on the table by using discounting to draw in hesitant customers, or by missing out on deals altogether.
 At Ratio, we believe there’s a better way, using flexible, tech-driven checkout solutions to enable more intelligent and agile pricing strategies — and we know that in today’s competitive SaaS space, businesses can’t afford to miss out on that opportunity.